 - Chronic Pain

 - Liver Disease

 Best Traditional Chinese Medicine in the Philippines

 One of the best Traditional Chinese Medicine clinics in the Philippines is located in Ongpin Street, Binondo, Manila.
 The TCM doctor is Dr. Tan Ci Shou.
-He specializes in herbal medicine together with his son.
-The clinic is open from Monday to Saturday from 8 a.m. to 4 p.m and half-day during Sundays.
+He specializes in herbal medicine together with his son, Doctor John.
+The clinic is open from Monday to Saturday and half-day during Sundays.

-I consider him as one of the best because too many patients visit his clinic, 400 – 500 patients every week.
-I visited and consulted him as well when I was having headaches and the herbs were very effective.
-I have talked to many of his patients and they told me nice experiences about their health improvement and healing.
-Some patients have kidney problems, liver problems, diabetes, breast cancer, and high blood pressure.
+I have talked to many of his patients, and they told me pleasant experiences about their health improvement and healing.
+Some patients had kidney problems, liver problems, diabetes, breast cancer, and high blood pressure.